PrisonTeam/Prison/knownissues_v3.2.x.md

 major changes, then the Sponge components will have to be revisited and would be wasting resources (and time) for no reasonable purpose.

-* **Reports that other plugins may cause issues with Prison** It's been mentioned that a plugin or two, named something like "nohunger or nofalldmg", may have been causing issues with Prison.
-Not sure if its the loading or running, but it behaved as if the mines and ranks module was not loaded since those commands were not functional.
-Only /prison was working.
-This appears as the same general effect of LuckPerms v5.x failures, where they caused a failure that prevented prison from performing a normal load.
-I have not looked in to these plugins, but I would suggest that WorldGuard should be used instead of these plugins to eliminate possible conflicts.